-Seattle Storm add a shooter and some size with WNBA draft selections of PG Alexis Peterson and C Lanay Montgomery
+Seattle Storm adds a shooter and some size with two WNBA draft selections

-The Seattle Storm couldn't quite figure out how to keep Kelsey Plum in Seattle, but they made sure to pick up a good point guard anyway, drafting Syracuse's Alexis Petersen in the second round of the WNBA draft
+The Seattle Storm couldn't quite figure out how to keep Kelsey Plum in Seattle, but they made sure to pick up a good point guard anyway.

 First, to address the question every basketball fan in Seattle has been wondering.